mateuszK23/CodeBreaker/README.md

 Root folder contains a bunch of example text files with encrypted 'Hello World' message, and plainText ( just 'Hello World' ).
 To use your own file put it in the root folder(CodeBreaker) alongside src, defaults etc.

-To run the program, extract contents of Release.zip file, and use 'java -jar CodeBreaker.jar' on the cmd from the Release directory.
+To run the program, extract contents of Release.zip file, and use a command 'java -jar CodeBreaker.jar' on the cmd from the Release directory.

 Do not delete text files, otherwise it won't work.